Capitani Romani-class cruiser: Operational history

-Scipione Africano detected and engaged four British Elco motor torpedo boats during the night of 17 July 1943 enroute to Taranto, while passing the Messina straits at high speed off Punta Posso.
+Scipione Africano detected and engaged four British Elco motor torpedo boats during the night of 17 July 1943 en route to Taranto, while passing the Messina straits at high speed off Punta Posso.
 She sank MTB 316 and heavily damaged MTB 313 between Reggio di Calabria and Pellaro.
 She laid down four minefields in the Gulf of Taranto and the Gulf of Squillace from 4 to 17 August, together with the old light cruiser Luigi Cadorna.

 Attilio Regolo was torpedoed by the submarine HMS Unruffled on 7 November 1942, and remained in drydock for several months with her bow shattered.

 Ships

 Four of the ships were scrapped before launch.
 Five were captured by the Germans in September 1943, still under construction.
 All five were sunk in harbour, one was raised and completed.
 Three were completed before the Italian armistice.

 Post-war French service

 Attilio Regolo and Scipione Africano were transferred to France as war reparations.
 They were renamed Chateaurenault and Guichen respectively.
 The ships were extensively rebuilt for the French Navy by La Seyne dockyard with new anti-aircraft-focused armament and fire-control systems in 1951–1954.
 The ships were decommissioned in 1961.